Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The `PromiseID` argument to `subscribe()` is translated through the C-List just like a `CapSlot` in `syscall.send()`.
-It is not common for this to cause the allocation of a `KernelPromise`, because Vats don't usually subscribe to hear about their own Promises, but it is legal.
+It is not common for this to cause the allocation of a `KernelPromise`, because Vats don't usually subscribe to hear about their own Promises, but it is valid.

 ### syscall.resolve()